Vyral/base-template/_posts/2022-02-24-interviewing-lead-buyers-agent-josh-p.md

 5:40 — Wrapping up today’s topic

-If you’re considering joining a team like ours and want to have a free strategy session, or if you’re not in our market, are thinking about building your own team, and want to compare notes, just reach out via phone at (717) 216-0860 or email at dave@davehooketeam.com.
+If you're considering joining a team like ours, thinking about building your own team, or just want to compare notes, reach out to us via phone at (717) 216-0860 or email at&nbsp;[dave@davehooke.team.com](mailto:dave@davehooke.team.com){: target="_blank"}.
 We’d love to have a conversation with you.